-Capability 29: PSPS op. model and consequence mitigation Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend 2020 Both Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 Bold responses have planned growth between 2020 and 2023 4 3 2 1 a.
-PSPS event generally forecasted accurately with fewer than 25% of predictions being false positives b.
+Capability 29: PSPS op. model and con sequence mitigation Automated maturity levels based on Maturity Rubric d on Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend 2020 2023 Both Both Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 Bold responses have planned growth between 2020 and 2023 4 3 2 1 a.
+PSPS events generally forecasted accurately with fewer than 25% of predictions being false positives b.
 PSPS events are communicated to >99% of affected customers and >99.9% of medical baseline customers in advance of PSPS action c.
-Less than 1% of customers complain during PSPS events d.
+1% or more of customers complain during PSPS events d.
 Website does not go down during PSPS events e.
-Average downtime per customer is less than 0.1 hours f.
+Average downtime per customer is more than 1 hour f.
 Specific resources are not provided to all affected customers to alleviate the impact of the power shutoff (e.g., providing backup generators, supplies, batteries, etc.) a.
-PSPS event planned to be generally forecasted accurately with fewer than 25% of predictions being false positives b.
+PSPS events are planned to be generally forecasted accurately with fewer than 25% of predictions being false positives b.
 PSPS events are planned to be communicated to >99% of affected customers and >99.9% of medical baseline customers in advance of PSPS action c.
-Less than 1% of customers are planned to complain during PSPS events d.
-Website is planned to not go down during PSPS events e.
-Average downtime per customer is planned to be less than 0.1 hours f.
-Specific resources are not planned to be provided to all affected customers to alleviate the impact of the power shutoff (e.g., providing backup generators, supplies, Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric batteries, etc.) Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+1% or more of customers are planned to complain during PSPS events d.
+Website is not planned to go down during PSPS events e.
+Average downtime per customer is planned to be more than 1 hour f.
+Specific resources are planned to be provided to all affected customers to alleviate the impact of the power shutoff (e.g., providing backup generators, supplies, batteries, etc.) Criteria missing to reach a maturity level of 1 or more: Fewer than 1 hour of average PSPS time per customer per year Utility has developed resources to mitigate PSPS consequence, including providing water, phone charging, and other resources to all affected by PSPS year